2024-25 Edition

 (Design units: 2)

-Prerequisite: PHYS 7D
+Prerequisite: PHYSICS 7D

 Restriction: Biomedical Engineering Majors have first consideration for enrollment.
 Biomedical Engr: Premedical Majors have first consideration for enrollment.